tinythings/sysinspect/docs/global_config.rst

     Type: **boolean**

-    Turn on TLS for the embedded Web API listener.
+    Enable TLS for the embedded Web API listener.

     Default is ``false``.